discourse/discourse-chat/README.md

-# WARNING: EXPERIMENTAL

-This plugin is currently in an experimental state and not for use on production sites.
+:warning: This plugin is still in active development and may change frequently

+## Documentation

+The Discourse Chat plugin adds chat functionality to your Discourse so it can natively support both, the long-form and short-form communication needs of your online community.

+For more information, please see: https://meta.discourse.org/t/introducing-discourse-chat-beta/210734

 ## Plugin API